In the last year, AI has skyrocketed in ways no one could have predicted.

 The Introduction of AI

-Not only does AI save us time by automating tasks, but it also helps us better understand patterns in data.
+Not only does AI save us time by automating tasks, but it also helps us better understand patterns in data, especially through powerful platforms like Ramp CRM and industry-leading tools that are integrating AI into their analytics and content creation tools.

 AI has made impressive advances towards basic autonomous decision-making that continues to prove useful in countless applications that not only make life easier but more secure as well.